Marker Effects¶

 All parameters are optional; however, any parameters that are specified must appear in the correct sequence.
 If a parameter is provided after a parameter that is omitted, you must include a comma as a placeholder for the omitted parameter.

 The effect name is case-insensitive.
-For example, you can specify "Glow" or "glow".
+For example, you can specify "Glow"

-Blend Effect
+Blend Effect¶

-The blend effect combines a shape’s line and fill colors with the colors of the underlying map image.
+image.
 The blend effect is most commonly used to create marker styles that let the underlying map image show beneath the marker.
-How the colors blend is controlled by the mode parameter.

 Performance